harness/developer-hub/docs/platform/AI-Copilot/generative-AI-for-products.md

 sidebar_position: 2
 ---

 The Harness platform leverages Harness AI Developer Assistant (AIDA) to revolutionize software delivery processes.
-By combining AI capabilities with robust DevOps practices, the Harness platform streamlines and accelerates the software development lifecycle, and it empowers teams to deliver high-quality applications quickly and efficiently.
+By combining AI capabilities with robust DevOps tools, features, and practices, the Harness platform streamlines and accelerates the software development lifecycle, and it empowers teams to deliver high-quality applications quickly and efficiently.
+Its AI-driven predictive analytics, continuous verification, and advanced release orchestration capabilities empowers teams to drive innovation, improve efficiency, and ultimately deliver exceptional user experiences.